tylerhou/site-old/content/posts/c++-for-python-programmers.md

 program's logic is incorrect or could be improved.
 You can use tools like [Clang's LeakSanitizer](https://clang.llvm.org/docs/LeakSanitizer.html) or [Valgrind](http://valgrind.org/) to debug memory leaks.

+Next time, we'll talk about pointers, references, and copying values.